patternfly/training-scenarios/README.md

 <strong>Note:</strong> Include a note for a sub-task if it's possible that a user could be confused about something.
 This is a place to include additional explanation about a concept that would be too much to include with the sub-task description.

 <pre>Code to manually copy or with the "click to copy" button, if needed</pre>

+## Scenario Feedback
+In the `finish.md` file add a link to our qualtrics survey so that feedback can be recorded.
+Use this link: https://redhatdg.co1.qualtrics.com/jfe/form/SV_bIRZRHYJyGsKBSt?Module= and at the end of `Module=` add the title of the scenario so that we can target feedback.